Franklin Mountains State Park: Geology

-Ecology
+Nature

 Franklin Mountains State Park is part of the Chihuahuan Desert.
 The plants and wildlife found in the park, despite it being within a city, are typical of those found throughout the rest of the desert.

+Plants

+Lechuguilla, Wheeler sotol, ocotillo, banana yucca, soaptree yucca, Torrey's yucca, California poppy, Fishhook barrel cactus, various prickly pear and other cacti are common plants.
+Trees like Frémont cottonwood, netleaf hackberry, and several species of juniper and oak grow along the springs on the mountain slopes.

+Animals

-Barrel cactus, yucca, Mexican and California poppies are common plants.
-Trees like cottonwood, hackberry, juniper and oak grow along the springs on the mountain slopes.
-Mammals in the park include desert bighorn sheep, mule deer, mountain lions, ring-tailed cat and a variety of rodents.
-Birds observed at the park included golden eagles, owls, hawks, and a wide variety of smaller birds.
+Mammals in the park include desert bighorn sheep, mule deer, mountain lion, ring-tailed cat, coyote, Texas antelope squirrel, and a variety of rodents.
+Birds observed at the park included golden eagle, ash-throated flycatcher, pyrrhuloxia, owl, hawk, and a wide variety of smaller birds like the calliope hummingbird.

 Recreation

-Franklin Mountains State Park is open for year-round recreation.
+Franklin Mountains State Park offers recreational activities such as hiking, mountain biking, picnicking, and scenic driving.
 Development of the park is limited and much of the land is far from paved access roads and parking areas.
 Two hiking trails can be accessed from Woodrow Bean Transmountain Drive.
 Plans for a network of 100 mi of hiking trails are under consideration.
 Rock climbing is permitted in the park and well established climbing areas are located in McKelligon Canyon The park headquarters is also located in McKelligon Canyon.
 Five camping areas are found in the Tom Mays Unit of the park with picnic facilities.

 The Wyler Aerial Tramway is an aerial tramway operated by the Texas Parks and Wildlife Department and is located in the Franklin Mountains State Park.
 The tram is closed to public as of Sept.
 2018.
 The tramway complex covers 196 acre on the east side of the Franklin Mountains.
 The gondolas travel along two 2600 foot 1 3/8" diameter steel cables to Ranger Peak, 5632 ft above sea level.
 The trip takes about four minutes and lifts riders up 940 vertical feet above the boarding area.